riggedCoinflip/phastebin.py/README.md

 The autohotkey script allows your code to automatically run whenever you press [CTRL] + [SHIFT] + C
 You can change it how you like, potentially add the script to your startup.
 The .ahk and .py have to be in the same folder.

+If everything is set up, you can:
+1.[CTRL] + C - Copy your text to clipboard
+2.[CTRL] + [SHIFT] + C - Transform your clipboard into the link
+3.[CTRL] + V - Paste the link to the person you want to share your text with